ubahnverleih/WoBike/Jump.md

 * [Android SDK Platform Tools](https://developer.android.com/studio/command-line/adb) or at least `adb` and `zipalign`.
 * [Burp Suite Community Edition](https://portswigger.net/burp) for the actual MitM attack.
 You can use other tools, but again, as I used burp, the guide also relies on burp.
 * A [Google Cloud Platform](https://console.cloud.google.com) API key, registered for Android Map SDK.
+* I used version `2.39.10000` for this.
+Chances are, that things change over time.
+I will try to keep this guide up-to-date, but you know.
+Upkeep is always hard.

 ## Preparation
 ### Burp Suite Proxy Preparation